DUNE/LArWrapperExample/_sources/CollectionCreatorClass.rst.txt

 Adding to datasets
 ------------------

-Metacat does not grow datasets, so if you want to add files to a dataset as files arrive you can reuse the original query using the `--did` argument.
+`metacat` does not grow datasets automatically as `samweb` does, so if you want to add files to a dataset when new files arrive you can reuse the original query using the `--did` argument.
+You can NOT do this by either never using the `--did` option or by using a date range in which case files created after a given date will not be added.

 .. code-block::